dwyl/style-guide/README.md

 ### Quotes 🧵

 **Use `"` _double_ quotes `"` for `Strings`**,
-except
-When constructing a string including properties which are themselves denoted by single quotes: e.g: `var str = "<a class='big' href='/mylink'>click me</a>"`;
+except when constructing a string including properties which are themselves denoted by single quotes: e.g: `var str = "<a class='big' href='/mylink'>click me</a>"`;